DevsparZeroGitHubUser/hello-world/READMEiOs.md

 | extendedController | The extended `XCameraViewController` class that is used as overlay for the Camera ViewController.
 Value can be `nil` for default UI. |
 | completionHandler  | Callback function for ID Scanning. |

-Kindly note that the below code is required to be executed after `successCallback` function being called.
-Otherwise, for each scanning, the SDK will charged the scan and in on-premise server case, no data will be passed to server.
+Kindly note that the code below is required to be executed after the `successCallback` function being called.
+Otherwise, for each scanning, the SDK will charged (billed) the scan and in on-premise server case, no data will be passed to the server.
 ```swift
 // For Swift Implementation
 XenditySDK.completeScanDeployment(onBoardingID, metaCardResult: mMetaCardResults, cardResult: rawOCRResults, inputOCRType: inputOCRType, completionHandler: self)